-Analysis | The final tally: Trump went 0-for-5 in his general-election debates
+Analysis | The final tally: Trump went 0 for 5 in his general-election debates

 Again, this poll matters not because it likely shifted the race but because it didn’t.
 Trump needed a debate ex machina to upend the presidential race.
 This wasn’t that.

 If you need any reminder that debates don’t determine the winners of presidential contests, a little history is in order.
-In 2016, Trump lost all three general-election debates according to CNN polling — and, really, every objective observer.
-His first and last debates then mirror closely to this year’s results, in fact: Hillary Clinton won 62 percent-to-27 percent in the first contest four years ago compared to Biden’s 60 percent-to-28 percent win this year.
-In the final debate of 2016, Clinton won by a 52 percent-to-39 percent margin.
+In 2016, Trump lost all three general-election debates, according to CNN polling — and, really, every objective observer.
+His first and last debates then mirror closely to this year’s results, in fact: Hillary Clinton won 62 percent to 27 percent in the first contest four years ago compared to Biden’s 60 percent to 28 percent win this year.
+In the final debate of 2016, Clinton won by a 52 percent to 39 percent margin.

 One takeaway from this?
 Trump never won any of his general-election debates.
-He went a perfect 0-for-5, a record that is far more “New York Knicks” than “Los Angeles Lakers.”
+He went a perfect 0 for 5, a record that is far more “New York Knicks” than “Los Angeles Lakers.”

 Trump is nonetheless president of the United States, because debates aren’t everything, if they’re even much of anything.
 Which makes it all the more odd that the president is so insistent he won them.
 He could simply ignore the result and put his head down for the final push.
 But the Trump brand is winning, so if he has to elevate Clay Travis’s Twitter survey to prove that point, that’s what he’ll do.